 For some people, the simplicity of taking a photograph is more appealing than drawing or painting.
 Use a camera to capture parts of one’s life – things people may find beautiful, things they wish they could change or even pictures of friends and family.

 For many years, I was fascinated by photography and I spent almost all my spare time developing my skills in photography.
 It is an extremely rewarding and satisfying activity and I do miss it.

 Mental health issues affect nearly half of the global population, at some point, by age 40.
-Add to that, recent challenges of the pandemic for maintaining mental wellness, managing fears and uncertainty, and one thing is clear: it is time to think differently when it comes to how we engage our minds.
+Add to that, the recent challenges of the pandemic for maintaining mental wellness and managing fears and uncertainty, and one thing is clear: it is time to think differently when it comes to how we engage our minds.

 The arts offer an evidence-based solution for promoting mental health.
 While practising the arts is not the panacea for all mental health challenges, there is enough evidence to support prioritising arts in our own lives at home as well as in our education systems.